It's Getting Better All The Time

 The author psychologist Angela Duckworth calls it "grit."

-Want to get this blog directly in your inbox each month, with added news about my shop and special announcements?
-Just subscribe here.
+Want to get this blog directly in your inbox each month?
+Just subscribe to my Inspired newsletter.